lkoepsel/ESP32/README.md

-# ESP32:
+# ESP32
-Exploring the ESP32 SoC using the Arduino Framework
+Exploring the ESP32 SoC using the Arduino Framework, Random Nerd Tutorials and the ESP32 examples from Espressif.
 ## Code
 ### blink:
 * basic blink program used to test tool chain